 Eyerly's Arlington Sons is now available as both digital download from iTunes and CD Baby, and as physical CD from CD Baby.
 This chamber version of Arlington Sons, recorded in Yale's superb Sprague Hall, features star Broadway/Met Opera baritone David Pittsinger, who commissioned the work, and his son Richard - at the time, an outstanding boy soprano, now an outstanding young tenor - with pianist Fred Lassen and cellist Eric Bartlett.

-This fall, Arlington Sons has received two performances: on a Veterans Day program at Ivoryton Playhouse in Ivoryton, CT (Nov.
+In 2018, Arlington Sons received two special performances: on a Veterans Day program at Ivoryton Playhouse in Ivoryton, CT (Nov.
 12) and on a benefit concert for Trinity on the Green in New Haven, CT (Sep.
 29).
 Both performances featured the matchless duo of David & Richard.

 On Nov.
-29 and 30, Manhattan School of Music Opera Studio will present staged excerpts from Act Two of The House of the Seven Gables (the "Garden Quartet") on a program of opera scenes.
-Also on the program are scenes by R. Strauss, Puccini and Blitzstein.
-The fun begins at 7:30 (both nights) at Riverside Theater, 91 Riverside Drive, on New York's Upper West Side.
+29 and 30, 2018, Manhattan School of Music Opera Studio presented staged excerpts from Act Two of The House of the Seven Gables (the "Garden Quartet") on a program of opera scenes.
+Also on the program were scenes by lesser-known composers such as R. Strauss and Puccini.

 POOCH: WORKSHOP AT SEAGLE AND OFF-BROADWAY FESTIVAL